bartodt/nearbyRestaurants/README.md

 # nearbyRestaurants

-APP for getting a list of near restaurants based on a selected direction.
+NearBite is an APP to get a list of near restaurants based on a selected location.
 Made with React Native, TypeScript, Redux and Google Maps APIs for fetching data.

 <p align="center">